Yassiri383j/DarkNighter/ThemeUpdates.md

 - Fixed a bug that makes links unreadable
 - Recolored the online status (for web/PC only)
 * Mobile in the next update...
+*
+Version 1.1.5
+- Recolored the online status for mobile!
+- Fixed some displaying glitches